MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 ## Azure policies

 Azure provides an extensive set of built-in policies related to Virtual Machines and its dependencies.
-Some of the preceding recommendations can be audited through Azure Policies.
+Some of the preceding recommendations can be audited through Azure Policy.
 For example, you can check whether:

 - Encryption at host is enabled.
 - Anti-malware extensions are deployed and enabled for automatic updates on VMs that run Windows Server.
 - Automatic OS image patching on scale sets is enabled.
 - Only approved VM extensions are installed.
-- Monitor agent and the dependency agents are enabled on new VMs in your Azure environment.
+- The Monitor agent and the dependency agents are enabled on new VMs in your Azure environment.
 - Only the allowed VM SKUs are deployed to limit sizes according to cost constraints.
 - Private endpoints are used to access disk resources.
 - Vulnerability detection is enabled.
 There are specialized rules for Windows machines.
 For example, you can schedule Windows Defender to scan every day.

-For comprehensive governance, review the [Azure Policy built-in definitions for Virtual Machines](/azure/virtual-machines/policy-reference) and other policies that might impact the security of the compute layer.
+For comprehensive governance, review the [Azure Policy built-in definitions for Virtual Machines](/azure/virtual-machines/policy-reference) and other policies that might affect the security of the compute layer.

 ## Azure Advisor recommendations